neilhut/azure-docs/articles/virtual-machines/linux/docker-machine.md

 ---
 # How to use Docker Machine to create hosts in Azure
-This article details how to use [Docker Machine](https://docs.docker.com/machine/) to create hosts in Azure.
+"This article details how to use [Docker Machine](https://docs.docker.com/machine/) to create hosts in Azure.
 The `docker-machine` command creates a Linux virtual machine (VM) in Azure then installs Docker.
 You can then manage your Docker hosts in Azure using the same local tools and workflows.
 To use docker-machine in Windows 10, you must use Linux bash.

 ## Create VMs with Docker Machine
 First, obtain your Azure subscription ID with [az account show](/cli/azure/account#show) as follows: